 2. Check Your Eligibility, Including Credit Scores

 Each credit card has a minimum credit score requirement.
 The credit card issuer may not disclose this number, but you can possibly get pre-qualified on their website to see where you stand.
+Pre-qualification can help you avoid hard credit inquiries for a business credit card application destined for rejection.
+It’s better to avoid the credit score hit and focus on a card provider that will approve your application.
 You may also find that your score is on the lower end, and you’re better off working towards improving your credit score to qualify for more competitive business credit card offers.

 Another option for business owners with a minimal credit history or lower credit scores is a secured credit card.
 It requires a security deposit that’s typically equivalent to the credit limit.